STO Stucco Color Charts: Understanding LRV and Heat

 In the world of high-performance exterior coatings, STO Corp. is a heavyweight.
-Often used in commercial projects and modern custom estates, STO finishes (typically acrylic or silicone-enhanced) offer a color range that traditional cement cannot match.
+Often used in commercial projects and modern custom estates, STO finishes (typically acrylic or silicone-enhanced) offer a color range that traditional cement simply cannot match.
 Their "Color System" is vast, but it can be overwhelming for a homeowner trying to pick a shade for their renovation.

 1. The STO Color Collections